-- State or Federal grant funds in the Budget Worksheet under the "State/Federal Funds" column.
-Also, applicants must include additional information regarding the other State or Federal funding sources, including the program name, in the "Description" column. - 2.
-The Cost Share section in the RGA states, "Activities funded under the DDRDP cannot duplicate tasks of the project work funded by another Federal or State program."
+- 3. The Cost Share section in the RGA states, "Activities funded under the DDRDP cannot duplicate tasks of the project work funded by another Federal or State program."
 What does CDFA mean by "duplicate tasks"?
 CDFA cannot fund project costs or tasks funded by another Federal or State program.
-In other words, applicants cannot "double-dip" by requesting CDFA to cover project expenses or tasks already funded by another Federal or State program. - 3.
+In other words, applicants cannot "double-dip" by requesting CDFA to cover project expenses or tasks already funded by another Federal or State program. - 4.
 Is the cost of the energy generation system allowable as a match?
 Yes, matching funds are defined as a portion of project costs not borne by the DDRDP grant.
-Matching contributions include allowable costs (i.e., supplies and materials, equipment, contractor/consultant fees, and other associated project costs) incurred that are directly related to the implementation of the digester system. - 4.
+Matching contributions include allowable costs (i.e., supplies and materials, equipment, contractor/consultant fees, and other associated project costs) incurred that are directly related to the implementation of the digester system. - 5.
 How can applicants document the source of cost share for Dairy Digester Research and Development Program (DDRDP) proposals?
 Cost-share of 50 percent of total project costs is required for DDRDP proposals.
 Applicants must document the cost share associated with each budget category on the budget worksheet.
-Include the source of cost-share in the "Description" column, select the appropriate type of cost-share, and enter the amount of cost-share in the "Type of Funds" section.
-It is not necessary to provide additional documentation for cost-share. - 5.
+Include the source of cost-share in the "Description" column, select the appropriate type of cost-share, and enter the amount of costshare in the "Type of Funds" section.
+It is not necessary to provide additional documentation for cost-share. - 6.
 Will all costs, including costs for community outreach, which are incurred by the applicant outside the grant term be considered matching funds?
-No, only expenses occurring during the grant term will be eligible as matching funds.
-Additionally, costs incurred with the community outreach efforts are not allowable for reimbursement. - 6.
-If applicants are eligible for tax or utility credits as a result of their project, are those anticipated credits considered matching funds?
-No, anticipated tax or utility credits are not considered matching funds for proposed projects. - 7.
-How often will grant recipients receive reimbursement for project expenditures?
+No, only expenses occurring during the grant term will be eligible as matching funds. - If applicants are eligible for tax or utility credits as a result of their project, are those anticipated credits considered matching funds?
+No, anticipated tax or utility credits are not considered matching funds for proposed projects.

-Grant recipients must submit quarterly invoices for reimbursement for project expenditures.

-- 8. If a project is built under a turn-key services agreement, do we need to fill out the "work hours" and "cost per unit" on the Budget Worksheet?
+- 8. How often will grant recipients receive reimbursement for project expenditures?
+Grant recipients must submit quarterly invoices for reimbursement for project expenditures. - 9.
+If a project is built under a turn-key services agreement, do we need to fill out the "work hours" and "cost per unit" on the Budget Worksheet?
 Applicants should provide as much information as possible regarding the work hours, cost per unit, and the number of units.
 CDFA will review the Budget Worksheet to ensure that costs are reasonable and consistent with the marketplace.
-If exact figures cannot be determined, please use the best estimate. - 9.
+If exact figures cannot be determined, please use the best estimate. - 10.
 What is the difference between matching funds and in-kind contributions?
 Matching funds refer to a dollar amount committed to a project from a source other than the DDRDP.
-An in-kind contribution is the estimated dollar value of any time, property, or supplies donated to a project. - 10.
-Can an awardee accept an award amount less than that originally proposed in the application? - Yes.
-CDFA may offer an award different than the amount originally requested.
-(See the RGA for detailed information regarding project requirements). - 11.
+An in-kind contribution is the estimated dollar value of any time, property, or supplies donated to a project. - 11.
+Can an awardee accept an award amount less than that originally proposed in the application?Yes.
+CDFA may offer an award different than the amount originally requested.(See the RGA for detailed information regarding project requirements). - 12.
 Are expenses covered by the California Public Utilities Commission (CPUC) pilot project program pursuant to SB 1383 Sec.
-4 allowable as match?
+4 allowable as a match?
 Duplicate equipment or activities funded by the CPUC pilot project authorized by SB 1383 Sec.
 4 (e.g., interconnection costs) are not an allowable cost, however, they are an allowable match if incurred during the grant term.
-Match funds are those costs not borne by the DDRDP grant. - 12.
-Are lease payments from a developer to a dairy operation an allowable cost?
-No, expenditures for leasing land or buildings are unallowable. - 13.
-If a project is selected for funding, are there limitations in moving funds identified on the Budget Worksheet between cost categories?
-There is no threshold for moving costs from one allowable cost category to another, however, grant recipients will be required to notify CDFA in advance and obtain prior approval before moving costs between allowable cost categories. (e.g., Personnel Costs to Equipment Costs).
-Please note: Design and Engineering costs cannot exceed five - percent of the total amount requested for DDRDP.
-Refer to the RGA for more information on allowable costs. - 14.
-Is a bank loan a form of Matching Funds?
-Yes, funds that have been secured in a bank loan are an acceptable form of matching funds. - 15.
-What are examples of "Other" funds on the Budget Worksheet?
+Match funds are those costs not borne by the DDRDP grant. - 13.
+Are CalRecycle Organics Grant Program funds for composting an allowable match for DDRDP?